-Relaxation training and slow, deep breathing (paced breathing) were initially found to decrease hot flash intensity by as much as 40% to 50% in controlled pilot trials;[53 ,54 ] however, randomized trials with control arms using a different pace of breathing have not demonstrated significant benefit for paced-breathing interventions.[55 ,56 ]
+Relaxation training and paced breathing were initially found to decrease hot flash intensity by as much as 40% to 50% in controlled pilot trials;[71 ,72 ] however, randomized trials with control arms using a different pace of breathing have not demonstrated significant benefit for paced-breathing interventions.[73 ,74 ]

 Numerous herbs and dietary supplements are popularly used for hot flash reduction.
 Several of these substances have not been well studied in rigorous clinical trials.
 Furthermore, the biologic activity of various over-the-counter supplements has yet to be determined and is far from standardized.
 Some of the more well-studied agents include soy phytoestrogen, black cohosh, and vitamin E.

 Vitamin E, 400 IU twice a day, appears to confer a modest reduction in hot flashes that is only slightly better than that seen with placebo.
 The reduction in hot flashes is roughly 35% to 40%.[78 ,79 ][Level of evidence: I]

 Soy has been a dietary supplement of interest for decreasing menopausal symptoms and breast cancer for some time.
 The interest comes primarily from association studies of a high-soy diet and decreased breast cancer/menopausal symptoms in Asia.
 Soy is an isoflavone, which is part of a much larger class of plant compounds called flavonoids.
 Three types of isoflavones are found in soy products:

 Isoflavones are often referred to as phytoestrogens or plant-based estrogens because they have been shown, in cell line and animal studies, to have the ability to bind with the estrogen receptor.[80 ]